-The Kraft Center for Community Health at Massachusetts General Hospital is focused on leading innovation in community health.
+The Kraft Center for Community Health at Mass General Brigham is focused on leading innovation in community health.
 Below examples of Kraft Center programming to forward this goal:

 Community Care in Reach® Mobile Health Initiative: